 In KS1, children experience a range of different texts including narrative, traditional tales and fairy stories, non-fiction and poetry.
 We have created our own school reading spine to ensure all children have access to a range of high quality texts.

-Phonics in Year 1 is taught daily using the DfE Letters and Sounds programme.
+Phonics in Year 1 continues to be taught daily using the Little Wandle programme.
 Children are taught the 44 phonemes that make up all the sounds required for reading and spelling.
 These phonemes include those made by just one letter and those that are made by two or more.
 As the children grow in confidence and experience, they are introduced to alternative ways of representing the same sound, eg ‘ee’ can be represented as ‘ee’, ‘ea’, ‘e-e’, ‘e’.
 The teaching of phonics is of high priority to all teachers as it enables pupils to decode for reading and encode for spelling.

 Children in Year One are tested on their phonic knowledge in a national screening check.
 We will support your child in the lead up to this test.
 Should you have any queries about this Year One staff will be happy to discuss this with you.